powsybl/powsybl-core/docs/simulation/security/index.md

 computation.
 A `ChangedPhaseTapChanger` record holds the transformer ID, the side (`ThreeSides`: `ONE`, `TWO` or `THREE`) of the phase shifter on a three-winding transformer, the initial tap position before optimization and the new tap position after optimization.
 The side is required for three-winding transformers because they can have multiple phase tap changers; it allows distinguishing results that share the same transformer ID.
 For two-winding transformers the side is omitted (`null`).
 The record is validated on construction: the transformer ID must not be `null`.

-These changed phase shifters are exposed through the `changedPhaseShifters` map, available both in the `PreContingencyResult` and in each `PostContingencyResult`.
+These changed phase tap changers are exposed through the `changedPhaseTapChangers` map, available both in the `PreContingencyResult` and in each `PostContingencyResult`.
 The map key is compound (`transformerId + "_" + side` for 3-winding; just `transformerId` for 2-winding).
-It can be queried by `getChangedPhaseShifter(transformerId)` for two-winding transformers, or `getChangedPhaseShifter(transformerId, side)` for three-winding transformers.
+It can be queried by `getChangedPhaseTapChanger(transformerId)` for two-winding transformers, or `getChangedPhaseTapChanger(transformerId, side)` for three-winding transformers.

-When serialized to JSON, the changed phase shifters are written as a `changedPhaseShifters` array of objects with the following fields:
+When serialized to JSON, the changed phase tap changers are written as a `changedPhaseTapChangers` array of objects with the following fields:

 | Field            | Type    | Description                                       |